Case Study

 Taronga Zoo

 “This week we went live with an absolute monster of a project that I’ve been chipping away at for the past 12 months.
-The challenge: how can Taronga Zoo continue its cashless operations, whilst still allowing customers to spend in cash?
+The challenge: how can Taronga Zoo continue its cashless operations, while still allowing customers to spend in cash?
 And how can we do this sustainably?”

 Mark Kemp